grouvie/taulixir/README.md

 # Taulixir

 Taulixir is a sample project demonstrating how to integrate a Tauri desktop application with an Elixir-powered backend.
-The Elixir backend is packaged into a standalone binary using [Burrito](https://github.com/burrito-elixir/burrito).

 > **Demo:** A Svelte-based counter UI provides buttons to increase, decrease, and refresh a counter.
-User actions are routed via HTTP requests to an Elixir (plug_cowboy) backend sidecar, and the updated counter value is returned to the UI for display.
+User actions are routed via HTTP requests to an Elixir (plug_cowboy) backend sidecar, which then returns the updated counter value to the UI for display.

 ---